themohitnair/xivvy/README.md

 sudo docker ps
 ```

 After this, you must add a cronjob to run `./upd.sh` weekly (assuming you want all the arXiv papers to be in scope for your search engine, even the ones appended regularly to it).
+You can change the interval as you'd like to, based on how frequently you want to update your database.
+Refer to [cronitor](https://crontab.guru/) to edit the interval section in the crontab.

 Add appropriate permissions to `upd.sh`: